kevinbarabash/live-proxy/README.md

 - prevent introspection of rewritten code by forcing .toString() to return original user code for functions

+### Error Handling

+- all exceptions are caught automatically in all user code including callbacks and event handlers.

 ## TODO

 - allow locals to shadow global variables